microsoft/vscode-jupyter/README.md

 # Jupyter Extension for Visual Studio Code

-A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) - CHANGE ME with support for [Jupyter Notebooks](https://www.jupyter.org/) (working towards supporting all [actively supported kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels)), including features such as IntelliSense, Jupyter Notebooks, and more!
+A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) - CHANGE ME that provides basic notebook support for [language kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) that are supported in [Jupyter Notebooks](https://jupyter.org/) today.
+Many language kernels will work with no modification.
+To enable advanced features, modifications may be needed in the VS Code language extensions.

 ## Working with Python